sfinxen/AutoResceneJ/README.md

 This is an easy to use utility written in Java.
 It's main purpose is to be used with pyRescene for rebuilding scene-releases.
-It will automatically scan given path for video-files and download matching SRR-file from srrDB to start the rescening.
+It will automatically scan given path for video-files and download matching SRR-file from srrDB and rescenes and resamples.

 usage: java -jar autorescenej.jar "pathToScan"